 Student Teams Compete Online and In-Person

-Several universities this year have hosted online and in-person supply chain competitions using SCM Globe as the competition platform.
+Several universities have hosted online and in-person supply chain competitions using SCM Globe as the competition platform.
 Pictures below show two of the student teams at the University of Technology of Compiègne (UTC), Compiègne, France.
 They and three other teams were part of an undergraduate business course that met online twice a week.
 In the last two weeks of their course they applied what they had learned in a friendly competition.
 Student teams made use of our multiplayer supply chain game to improve the performance of the Cincinnati Seasonings supply chain.

 Screenshots below show supply chain created for a competition hosted by the Indian School of Business (ISB) in Hyderabad, India.
 A group of graduate students selected SCM Globe as the most engaging and realistic platform to use for their supply chain competition.
 They created a realistic supply chain for a food products company based in Hyderabad selling its products in stores throughout southern India.
 50 student teams from ISB and other business schools in India and surrounding countries competed over a long weekend.
 Student teams competed online from different locations.
 They sent in their supply chain models and the monthly P&L report generated from their simulation results.
 A panel of judges at ISB rated teams based on the profitability and creativity of their solutions.

-This supply chain simulation is available as a case study in the online library, “Hyderabadi Biriyani – Paramount Restaurant .
+This supply chain simulation is available as a case study in the online library, “Hyderabadi Biryani – Paramount Restaurant .
 And there is a custom reporting template (shown below) that can import simulation data and produce monthly P&L Reports and KPIs.

 Solving Realistic Challenges under Conditions of Stress and Uncertainty